syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.NETCORE/template.md

 The content of each list item within the Mention can be customized with the help of [itemTemplate](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_ItemTemplate) property.

-In the following sample, each list item is split into two columns to display relevant data's.
+In the following sample, each list item is split into two columns to display relevant data.

 {% if page.publishingplatform == "aspnet-core" %}